Rudd-O/hassmpris_agent/README.md

 ## Setup

-### Dependencies
+The general process is:

-Install GTK+ 4 and libnotify on your system.
-These should be packages provided by the system.
+1. Install GTK+ 4 and libnotify on your system.

-### This package
+2. Then install this package.

-Install this package on your computer, then run the program `hassmpris-settings` to turn the agent on.
+3. Finally, run the program `hassmpris-settings` to turn the agent on.

+See the options below for instructions on various systems.

+### From PyPI

+Ensure GTK+ 4 and libnotify are installed on your system by using your system package manager.

+Then use `pip install --user -U hassmpris_agent`.
+Find the `hassmpris-settings` program in your `~/.local/bin` directory.

+### As an RPM package

+Pre-built packages for various Fedora releases are available at https://repo.rudd-o.com/ .
+These take care of installing all the required dependencies properly.

+Find the `hassmpris-settings` program on your system path.

 ### Firewall rules

-Don't forget to open the requisite firewall ports to allow communication from Home Assistant:
+On the system running the agent, don't forget to open the requisite firewall ports, to allow Home Assistant to connect to your agent:

 * TCP port 40051
 * TCP port 40052